flux-framework/flux-operator/docs/deployment/aws.md

 ```bash
 $ eksctl utils associate-iam-oidc-provider --cluster flux-operator --approve
 ```

 ```console
 2023-02-19 19:56:55 [ℹ]  will create IAM Open ID Connect provider for cluster "flux-operator" in "us-east-1"
 2023-02-19 19:56:56 [✔]  created IAM Open ID Connect provider for cluster "flux-operator" in "us-east-1"
 ```

-Then create a `policy.json` with your bucket name (you only need to do this once):
+Then create a `policy.json` with your bucket name (you only need to do this once).
+The s3* is important so we have permissions to mount, read, write, etc.

 ```json
 {